OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-146.md

 ## Psalm 146:1

-> Honour the Lord!
+> Praise the Lord!

 > Honour the Lord, my soul!

 ## Psalm 146:2

-> I shall honour the Lord as long as I live;
+> I shall praise the Lord as long as I live;
 > I will sing to my God for as long as I exist.

 ## Psalm 146:3